particle-iot/docs/src/content/firmware/best-practices/github-actions.md

 Using the [compile action](https://github.com/particle-iot/compile-action) can be used to create firmware binaries from source code pushed to Github.
 This also serves to validate that code committed to Github can be compiled successfully, and a compile error will show up on your Github repository page, and an email will typically be generated as well.

 You Github action uses a runner, a virtual machine that runs the workflow.
 This can either be a Github hosted runner, or a self-hosted runner.
 Even in the free Github tier, minutes of Github runner are available to run your actions, currently 2000 minutes per month.
+A simple project may run in under 30 seconds, so that's a lot of builds!

 If you are using the Github hosted runner, you don't need to configure anything else in your account; it's enabled by default.

 If you are using a self-hosted runner, follow the [Github instructions for self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners).

 For compiling code, you can either do the build in the Github runner itself, using the Particle buildpack, or build using the Particle cloud compilers.
-Using the cloud compiler may make sense for free-tier runners as it will take an additional 30 to 60 seconds to set up and run the buildpack used to compile the code within the runner.
+Using the Particle cloud compiler may make sense for free-tier runners as it will take an additional 30 to 60 seconds to set up and run the buildpack used to compile the code within the runner.

 When using the Particle cloud compiler, a Particle access token is required, typically stored in Github secrets.
 Your compile.yaml file only includes the secret name, not the actual access token, so you can use this securely even on public repositories.
 Additionally, a API user who has few other privileges can be used to minimize the danger even if your account secret is exposed.